utkarsh-1602/utkarsh-1602/README.md

 - [**E-commerce Store**](https://ecommerce-store-self-two.vercel.app/)

-- 🔭 A **Full stack Developer** with expertise in understanding and delivering software solutions based on business requirements.
+- 🔭 A **Software Developer** with experince in Full Stack Development with understanding in delivering software solutions based on business requirements.

 - 🌱 My interest lies in AI, Automation, DevOps and Web Security.